StorjOld/dataserv/README.rst

 What is this?
 #############

-Federated server for getting, pushing, and auditing data on untrusted nodes.
-Primarily used for capacity tests for `Test Group B <http://storj.io/earlyaccess>`_ , as well as federated server based file transfer.
+Federated server for managing and auditing data on untrusted nodes.
+Primarily used for capacity tests for `Test Group B <http://storj.io/earlyaccess>`_ , and to generate useful data on distributed storage networks.

 #####
 Setup